iloire/asp.net-mvc-example-invoicing-app/README.md

  * Added globalization support in printing invoice.
 Added spanish resource file.
  * Adding and edition customer now works with a modal popup windows using AJAX.
  * Added InvoiceNumber field to Invoice so it can be defined and edited by the user.
  * Added ContactPerson and Notes fields to Customer.
-Changes in customer edition modal popup
+Changes in customer edition modal popup.
  * Database initializer configurable from web.config
  * Added PurchaseType (aka expense type) entity and table, in order to categorize expenses.
  * Added Profit and Loss report.